All Products

 • Deny All Traffic: GA does not forward traffic to the specified backend service.
 This is the default value.

-• Allow Traffic from Specific vSwitch IP Address and Port: specifies the access policy that can receive client requests, which is the IP address and port of an Elastic Compute Service (ECS) instance.
+• Allow Traffic from Specific vSwitch IP Address and Port: Specify the destination that can receive client requests, which is the IP address and port of an Elastic Compute Service (ECS) instance.

-You must select a mode for the access policy.
+You must select a mode specifying traffic destinations.

 You can click + Add to add IP addresses and ports.